Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes: Related Work

-Recent advances in NLP provide teachers feedback on their classroom discourse and have been shown to be beneficial, cost-effective feedback tools \citep{SameiOlneyKellyNystrandDMelloSBlanchardSunGlausGraesser2014,DonnellyBlanchardOlneyKellyNystrandDMello2017,KellyOlneyDonnellyNystrandDMello2018,JensenDaleDonnellyStoneKellyGodleyDMello2020, dorottya2023a, wang2023a, demszky2023can}.
-For example, \citet{SureshJacobsLaiTanWardMartinSumner2021} provides feedback to teachers on their teaching moves, such as how frequently the teacher asks students to reason aloud. \citet{jacobs2022promoting} provides evidence that K-12 math teachers receive this kind of feedback positively.
+Recent advances in NLP provide teachers feedback on their classroom discourse and have been shown to be beneficial, cost-effective feedback tools \citep{SameiOlneyKellyNystrandDMelloSBlanchardSunGlausGraesser2014,DonnellyBlanchardOlneyKellyNystrandDMello2017,KellyOlneyDonnellyNystrandDMello2018,JensenDaleDonnellyStoneKellyGodleyDMello2020, jacobs2022promoting, dorottya2023a, wang2023a, demszky2023can}.
 The development of LLMs such as GPT-4 has re-kindled excitement around autotutors in providing equitable access to high-quality education \citep{graesser2004autotutor, rus2013recent,litman2016natural,hobert2019say,openai2023gpt4,khan_academy_2023}.
-However, these models are known to unreliably solve math problems \citep{frieder2023mathematical} and, more broadly, hallucinate information \citep{ji2023survey}.
-Having a human tutor in-the-loop is important for catching these undesirable responses and preventing them from being disseminated to students.
-We explore the potential for a collaborative approach where a model and a human tutor could together provide students with effective guidance, thereby overcoming the limitations of either and ensuring a high-quality learning experience.
+However, these models are known to unreliably solve math problems and hallucinate \citep{frieder2023mathematical, ji2023survey}.
+A human tutor in-the-loop is key in catching these undesirable responses.
+Our work is related to human-LLM approaches that leverage expert-informed linguistic attributes \citep{sharma-etal-2023-cognitive, handa2023mistakes}.
+However, critically, our work is about modeling \textit{the expert's latent thought process} behind their responses, such as their strategy choices and intentions, rather than the \textit{observable} linguistic attributes.
+We explore the potential of leveraging expert-informed decision-making processes for bridging knowledge gaps and constructing human-LLM interaction frameworks grounded in expertise.